 Raspberries are low in unhealthy fats, which is great for guinea pigs because they are predisposed to obesity.
 If their name doesn’t already suggest their tendency to overeat, you will discover it quickly as a new owner.
 You need to limit treats that are high in fat.

 Another positive aspect of raspberries for guinea pigs is their high level of antioxidants.
 They contain vitamins B6, E, C, A, and K. All of these are necessary for guinea pigs to some degree.
-Eating a couple of raspberries a couple of times a week provides guinea pigs with antioxidants and buffers their immune systems.
+Eating a couple of raspberries a few times a week provides guinea pigs with antioxidants and buffers their immune systems.

 Potential Risks of Feeding Your Guinea Pig Raspberries